 Video versus print

 When comparing the video format to the written, several participants expressed a preference for the video format but for various reasons.
 Several pointed to the overwhelming amount of received information after the birth of the infant and the piles of leaflets and pamphlets that accumulate.
 They found it easier to watch a video with the relevant information.
 Again, they highlighted the accessibility in the comparison: “If you just leaf through [the pamphlet], then you may skip some things – here you get all the information in two minutes – everyone can do that.
-If you get a pamphlet you can easily just leave it”.
+If you get a pamphlet you can easily just leave it” [mother 6].
 The short and accessible format of the videos appealed to many of the participants.
 A few participants preferred to receive important information about a trial in written form.
 The majority of mothers agreed that the video should be a supplement to a written or printed PIS.
 Only one mother said that she would prefer seeing the video and not getting an information leaflet at all – especially if the video included clips with written information.

 Theme 2: Thoughts about participation in research

 We asked all the mothers about their thoughts and concerns about participating in a randomised trial and their motivation for participating.
 It was clear from the interviews that several mothers from both studies did not remember that they had received the information leaflet when they were originally recruited for the study.
 We do not know whether they did not receive the information leaflet or if they do not remember receiving it.
 The interviews further showed that not all the participants had fully understood what the trials involved when they were recruited.
-A mother had for instance not understood that it was a research project: “We were not told directly that it was a research project – we were told it was to get some help for our daughter”.
+A mother had for instance not understood that it was a research project: “We were not told directly that it was a research project – we were told it was to get some help for our daughter” [mother 14].

 Randomisation

 In both trials, we randomised families to either intervention or care as usual.
 The randomisation was clearly described in the information leaflet and the front personnel who recruited the families were instructed to inform all families about randomisation.
-Several mothers said that they were not aware that they had been randomised or did not feel that they had been informed about this: When the interviewer asked one of the mothers if she had any concerns about the fact that it was a random allocation she responded “I did not know”.
+Several mothers said that they were not aware that they had been randomised or did not feel that they had been informed about this: When the interviewer asked one of the mothers if she had any concerns about the fact that it was a random allocation she responded “I did not know” [mother 6].
 One mother even said that she did not know if she would have agreed to participate if she had understood that it was the researchers who by random allocation decided whether the family would receive the intervention or not.
 When she was asked if she would have responded differently if she had understood that she would be randomised she responded: “Then I wouldn’t have joined.
 And I know others that wouldn’t have either.
-But I did not think about it at that time, and I’m also happy [that I joined]”.
+But I did not think about it at that time, and I’m also happy [that I joined]” [mother 15].
 Even though she did not fully understand the consequences of participating she was happy that she did join the study.
 When asked if the video would have made it clearer for her she said that it would.
 The participants agreed that the video was clear about the randomization.
-One mother said: “You are not in doubt that something will be chosen for you and the different possibilities there are”.
+One mother said: “You are not in doubt that something will be chosen for you and the different possibilities there are” [mother 6].

 Motivation